Isomeric-ai/isomeric-js/README.md

 # isomeric-js

-This javascript SDK is a basic implementation of the Isomeric generate request.
+Automatically translate unstructured text to machine readable JSON

+This package is for integrating with the [Isomeric](https://isomeric.ai) API

 # Example Usage